Cohort Year:

 About

 Christina Colanduoni is a musicologist specializing in the transnational circulation of Italian opera.
-Her thesis project focuses on the Island of Kerkya (Corfu) as a contested site of inter-imperial power struggles between the East and West at the turn of the nineteenth century, and the role opera at the Teatro Nobile played in the formation of Greek identity.
-Prior to studying at UChicago, she received a B.A. in Music from Temple University, and an M.A. in Musicology from McGill.
+Her thesis examines the movement of opera and songs in the Greek-speaking Mediterranean, especially on the island of Kerkyra (Corfu), and the reception of Greek antiquity in the early-nineteenth century.
+She is particularly interested in the role opera played at the Nobile Teatro di San Giacomo in the formation of Greek identity.
+Prior to studying at UChicago, she received a B.A. in Music History from Temple University, and an M.A. in Musicology from McGill.
 In her free time, Christina enjoys singing, playing tennis, and writing opera reviews for Parterre Box.

 Teaching Experience